Back

 Inherited IRAs – It is complicated

-For non-spouse beneficiaries who inherited an IRA in 2020 or later, and if the original account holder had reached their required beginning date, your first RMD is due by December 31, 2024.
+For non-spouse beneficiaries who inherited an IRA in 2020 or later, and if the original account holder had reached their required beginning date, your first RMD is due by December 31, 2025.
 Subsequent RMDs must also be taken by December 31 each year.
 Missing these deadlines can incur significant penalties, so proactive planning is essential.
-Important to note the IRS issued Notice 2024-35 to extend relief for certain beneficiaries of inherited IRAs regarding Required Minimum Distributions (RMDs) for the year 2024.
-This special provision allows you to avoid penalties for not taking RMDs from inherited IRAs this year under specific conditions.

 10-Year Rule: Under the SECURE Act, non-spouse beneficiaries generally must deplete the inherited IRA within 10 years of the original owner’s death.
 If the original owner had started RMDs, you might also be required to take annual distributions during this period.